-The following newspaper articles have been found by one of our members as a result of her research into the BALD family in South Australia, of which she is a descendant.
+The following newspaper article has been found by one of our members as a result of her research into the BALD family in South Australia, of which she is a descendant.

 (By a special Reporter: “The Observer”.
 Saturday July 14 1917)